Speak to a qualified cancer nurse

 Female breasts are mostly made up of:

-lobes – each breast is divided into 12–20 sections called lobes
+- lobes – each breast has 12–20 sections called lobes

-ducts – the lobes and lobules are connected by fine tubes called ducts; the ducts carry milk to the nipples.
+- ducts – the lobes and lobules are connected by fine tubes called ducts; the ducts carry milk to the nipples when breastfeeding

 The lymphatic system

-The lymphatic system is an important part of the immune system.
-It protects the body against disease and infection.
-It is made up of a network of thin tubes called lymph vessels that are found throughout the body.
-Lymph vessels connect to groups of small, bean-shaped structures called lymph nodes or glands.
+The lymphatic system is an important part of the immune system, and protects against disease and infection.
+Working like a drainage system, it removes fluid from body tissues back into the blood.
+It is made up of a network of thin tubes called lymph vessels.
+These lymph vessels connect to groups of small, bean-shaped lymph nodes (or glands).

 This information is reviewed by